Siege of Port Hudson: Strategy and politics on the Mississippi

 From the time the American Civil War started in April 1861, both the U.S. and Confederates made controlling the Mississippi River a major part of their strategy.
 The Confederacy wanted to keep using the river to transport needed supplies; the Union wanted to stop this supply route and drive a wedge that would divide Confederate states and territories.
 Particularly important to the South was the stretch of the Mississippi that included the mouth of the Red River.
 The Red was the Confederacy's primary route for moving vital supplies between east and west: salt, cattle, and horses traveled downstream from the Trans-Mississippi West; in the opposite direction flowed men and munitions from the east.

 In the spring and early summer of 1862, the Union advanced their control of the Mississippi from both the north and the south.
 From the mouth of the river, a fleet commanded by Flag Officer David G. Farragut fought its way through Confederate fortifications in the Battle of Forts Jackson and St. Philip, resulting in the capture of New Orleans.
-A second Union fleet commanded by Charles H. Davis occupied Memphis, Tennessee, after defeating Confederate riverine forces in the Battle of Memphis.
+A second Union fleet commanded by Charles H. Davis occupied Memphis, Tennessee, after defeating Confederate riverine forces in the First Battle of Memphis.
 To make sure it could continue to use the middle section of the river, the South fortified positions at both Vicksburg and Port Hudson.

 The initial idea of fortifying the heights of Port Hudson came from the south's master of fixed defenses, General Pierre G.T.
 Beauregard, Commander, Army of the Mississippi.
 Writing to Major General Mansfield Lovell, Commander of the lower Mississippi in March 1862, Beauregard recommended, "...the fortification of Port Hudson as a measure of precaution against the fall of our defenses north of Memphis."
 In June 1862, Major General Earl Van Dorn wrote Jefferson Davis: "I want Baton Rouge and Port Hudson".
 A few days after the fall of Baton Rouge to the Union, Confederate General John C. Breckinridge with 4,000 men, carried out the wishes of General Van Dorn by occupying Port Hudson, situated between Baton Rouge and Bayou Sara, with troops under the command of General Daniel Ruggles.
 Soldiers of the 4th Louisiana Infantry arrived at the site on August 15, 1862.